laurentmuller/HighchartsBundle/README.md

 # HighchartsBundle

-This is fork of the [ObHighchartsBundle](https://github.com/marcaube/ObHighchartsBundle) with support for PHP 8.2.
+This is a fork of the [ObHighchartsBundle](https://github.com/marcaube/ObHighchartsBundle) with support for PHP 8.2.

 `HighchartsBundle` eases the use of highcharts to display rich graphs and